 - it must help you rank for a keyword;

-- it must make the user want to click to your page.
+- it must make the user want to click through to your page.

 Titles and click-through rates (CTR)

-Google uses the CTR (click-through rate) as a determinant for how relevant you are for a specific keyword.
-If your CTR is too low, relative to what Google expects you would get at a certain position, your rankings will drop.
-The opposite is also true, so a title that gets people to click will also help you rank better.
+Google uses the CTR (click-through rate) to help it decide how relevant you are for a specific keyword.
+If your CTR is lower than what Google expects you would get at a certain position, your rankings will drop.
+The opposite is also true, so a title lower down that gets people to click will also help you rank better.

-If you’ve chosen a good focus keyword for your post, you should make sure to include that focus keyword in your page title.
-The page title is one of the most important ways for Google to determine your page’s topic.
-Not having the focus keyword in the title severely decreases your chance of ranking.
+If you’ve chosen a good focus keyword for your post, make sure you include that focus keyword in your page title.
+As I said earlier, the page title is one of Google’s most important ways to figure out your page’s topic, so not having the focus keyword in the title severely damages your chance of ranking.

-Because people are scanning the search results it’s important that the title immediately “catches their eye”.
-To do that well, having the focus keyword in the beginning of your page title is very beneficial as Google will highlight it when they search for it.
-Sometimes, when you’re optimizing for a keyword that has a lot of competition, everyone will have the keyword at the beginning of the page title.
-If that’s the case, having one or two words in front of your focus keyword, thereby slightly “indenting” your result and breaking the flow of other results, can be a good idea.
+People scan search results, so it’s important that the title immediately catches their eye.
+This means that having the focus keyword at the beginning of your page title will help encourage clicks as Google will highlight it when people search for it.
+Sometimes, when you’re optimizing for a high-competition keyword, everyone will have the keyword at the beginning of the page title.
+In that case, putting one or two words in front of your focus keyword, thereby slightly “indenting” your result and making it stand out from the others, can be a good idea.

 Optimal title length for SEO

 For quite a while it was a fashion amongst some SEOs to leave the site name out of the page title.
-The thought was that the “density” of the title mattered and the site name wouldn’t help with that.
+The idea was that the “density” of the title mattered and the site name wouldn’t help with that.
 Don’t do this.
 Your page title needs to have your brand in it, preferably in a recognizable way.
-If people search for a topic and see your brand several times, even when they don’t click on it, they might click when they see you again in their next results page.
+If people search for a topic and see your brand several times, even if they don’t click on it first time, they might click when they see you again in their next page of results.

 Optimizing page titles after publication

-A few weeks ago I was looking at our Google Search Analytics data for yoast.com and noticed that while we ranked for [wordpress security], we weren’t getting a lot of traffic for it.
+A while ago, while looking at our Google Search Analytics data for yoast.com, I noticed that, while we ranked well for [wordpress security], we weren’t getting a lot of traffic for it.
 I optimized the page title and meta description for our WordPress security article and this increased traffic by over 30%.
-My changes to the title were done around the same time as the update which has a line in the graph below:
+My changes to the title were done around the same time as the update – indicated by the vertical line in the graph below: